httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 </artwork>
 </blockquote>

+Note that a field is defined by referencing a specific RFC for Structured Fields, and its value is limited to the types defined in that RFC.
+For example, a field whose definition references this document can use the Date type ({{date}}), whereas a field whose definition references RFC8941 cannot.
+This also limits the kinds of extension values that can be later defined for a given field.

 # Structured Data Types {#types}

 This section defines the abstract types for Structured Fields, and summarises how those types are serialised into textual HTTP fields.